-UAE e-commerce businesses run into accounting issues that a standard setup is not built for.
-Revenue comes in as marketplace disbursements, not individual invoices.
-VAT rules change depending on whether you ship goods or sell digital products.
-Stock needs to be valued correctly at each period end.
+UAE e-commerce businesses deal with accounting issues that a normal setup is not built for.
+Revenue often comes in as marketplace disbursements, not individual invoices.
+VAT rules also change depending on whether you sell goods or digital products.
+Stock has to be valued correctly at each period end.
 If you sell in more than one currency, every transaction also needs to be converted to AED.

-None of this is hard if you set it up properly from the start.
-This article explains how accounting works for UAE e-commerce businesses and what many sellers miss.
-The requirements below apply whether you hold an e-commerce licence in UAE or a standard mainland trade licence.
+When the system is set up properly from the start, none of this is hard.
+This article explains how accounting works for UAE e-commerce businesses and where most sellers go wrong.
+The rules below apply whether you hold an e-commerce licence in UAE or a standard mainland trade licence.

 How e-commerce accounting differs from standard UAE business accounting

 A traditional UAE business issues invoices, receives payments, and reconciles bank statements.
-Each transaction has a clear paper trail.
+Each transaction is easy to trace.

 E-commerce works differently.
-Revenue can come from Amazon, Noon, a Shopify store, and social commerce at the same time, and each platform reports in its own way.
-Amazon sends monthly settlement reports instead of individual sale receipts.
-Noon uses its own seller portal and disbursement schedule.
-Platform fees, fulfilment charges, and returns come out before payment reaches your bank.
-What lands in the bank is not gross revenue.
+Revenue comes through several channels, such as Amazon, Noon, a Shopify store, and social commerce, and each one reports it in a different way.
+Amazon issues monthly settlement reports, not separate sale receipts.
+Noon has its own seller portal and payout schedule.
+Platform fees, fulfilment charges, and returns are taken out before payout.
+What reaches your bank account is not full revenue.
 It is revenue after platform costs.

-Your accountant has to match each settlement report to the bank receipt and split out gross revenue, platform fees, returns, and VAT.
-That is a different job from standard invoice bookkeeping, and it works best with someone who knows marketplace accounting.
+Your accountant needs to match each platform settlement report with the bank receipt and then break out gross revenue, platform fees as expenses, returns, and VAT separately.
+That is a different process from standard invoice bookkeeping, so you need someone who understands marketplace accounting.

-UAE VAT applies to e-commerce sales in the same way it applies to physical retail, but the treatment changes based on what you sell and where the customer is.
+UAE VAT applies to e-commerce sales much like it does in physical retail, but a few details change depending on what you sell and where your customer is.

-• Goods sold to UAE customers: Standard 5% VAT applies.
-If your taxable turnover exceeds AED 375,000 a year, VAT registration is mandatory.
+Goods sold to UAE customers.
+Standard 5% VAT applies.
+If your total taxable turnover exceeds AED 375,000 a year, VAT registration is mandatory.

-• Goods exported outside the UAE: These sales are zero-rated at 0%.
-The goods must physically leave the UAE, and you need proof of export, such as shipping documents, to support the zero rate.
+Goods exported outside UAE.
+These sales are zero rated at 0%.
+The goods must physically leave the UAE.
+You must keep proof of export, such as shipping documents, to support the zero rating.

-• Digital services and content: The Federal Tax Authority (FTA) has specific guidance on VAT treatment of electronic services.
-The place of supply rules for digital services are different from physical goods.
+Digital services and content.
+The Federal Tax Authority (FTA) has specific guidance on VAT treatment for electronic services.
+The place of supply rules for digital services are different from the rules for physical goods.
 If you sell digital products, subscriptions, or online courses to UAE customers, confirm the VAT treatment with a tax adviser before you file.

-• Marketplace VAT collection: Some e-commerce platforms collect and remit UAE VAT on behalf of sellers.
+Marketplace VAT collection.
+Some e-commerce platforms collect and remit UAE VAT on behalf of sellers for sales made on their platform.
 If your marketplace handles VAT collection, you do not charge VAT separately on those sales.
-Confirm this in writing with your platform, because it affects both your VAT return and your revenue records.
+Confirm this in writing with your platform, because it affects how you report VAT and record revenue in your books.

-For your VAT record-keeping requirements, see our article on VAT bookkeeping requirements for UAE businesses.
+For the VAT record-keeping requirements, see our article on VAT bookkeeping requirements for UAE businesses.

 For VAT registration, FTA audit support, and quarterly return filing, our UAE VAT services cover e-commerce sellers across all structures.

-Amazon and Noon seller accounting: reconciling marketplace revenue
+Amazon and Noon seller accounting, and reconciling marketplace revenue

-The main practical challenge for UAE marketplace sellers is matching settlement reports to accounting records.
+The biggest practical problem for UAE marketplace sellers is matching settlement reports with accounting records.

-Each settlement period, your marketplace report usually shows:
+Each settlement period, your marketplace provides a report showing:

-• Platform fees, including referral fees, fulfilment fees, and advertising charges
+- Platform fees, such as referral fees, fulfilment fees, and advertising charges

 Your accountant records gross sales as revenue, platform fees as operating expenses, and returns as revenue reversals.
 The VAT treatment depends on whether the platform collects VAT or whether you do.

 For Amazon sellers, the currency may be USD if you sell on amazon.ae or across GCC marketplaces.
-All revenue must be recorded in AED using the exchange rate on the transaction date or the disbursement date.
-Your accountant should pick one basis and use it consistently.
+All revenue must be recorded in AED at the exchange rate on the transaction date or the disbursement date.
+Check which basis your accountant uses and apply it consistently.

 Multi-currency accounting for UAE e-commerce businesses

-If you sell internationally or receive marketplace disbursements in foreign currency, every transaction has to be converted to AED for your financial records and VAT returns.
+If you sell internationally or receive marketplace disbursements in foreign currency, every transaction must be converted to AED for your financial records and VAT returns.

 Use the rate that applies at the time of supply for VAT, or the transaction date for accounting.
-An official source is best, and the UAE Central Bank publishes daily rates.
-If you use another rate, keep the method the same every time and document it.
+Use an official source for exchange rates.
+The UAE Central Bank publishes daily rates.
+If you use a different rate, document the basis and keep it consistent.

-Exchange differences between the transaction date and the settlement date create gains or losses.
+Currency differences between the transaction date and the settlement date create exchange gains or losses.
 These are accounting entries, not extra VAT obligations.
-Your accountant should track them separately.
+Your accountant tracks them separately.

 Inventory and cost of goods sold

-E-commerce businesses need to track inventory as a separate balance sheet item and calculate cost of goods sold, or COGS, for every accounting period.
-Revenue without COGS does not tell you much about profit.
+E-commerce businesses must track inventory as a separate balance sheet item and calculate cost of goods sold (COGS) for every accounting period.
+Revenue without COGS tells you nothing useful about profitability.

-• FIFO, or First In, First Out: the oldest stock is treated as sold first.
+- FIFO (First In, First Out): the oldest stock is assumed sold first.
 Most UAE e-commerce businesses use FIFO.

-Your accountant also needs to review inventory at each period end for obsolete or slow-moving stock.
-Items that cannot be sold at cost must be written down to net realisable value.
-If inventory is overstated, profit will be overstated too.
+Your accountant must also review inventory at every period end for obsolete or slow moving stock.
+Items that cannot be sold at cost must be written down to their net realisable value.
+If inventory is overstated, profit is overstated too.

 Corporate tax for UAE e-commerce businesses

 UAE corporate tax at 9% applies to the taxable income of all UAE e-commerce businesses.
-The usual rule applies here.
-Allowable expenses are deducted from revenue, and the result is taxable.
+Standard rules apply.
+Allowable expenses are deducted from revenue, and the balance is taxable.

 For e-commerce businesses operating through UAE free zones:

-• If you qualify as a Qualifying Free Zone Person, or QFZP, income from qualifying activities with qualifying customers may be taxed at 0%.
+- If you qualify as a Qualifying Free Zone Person (QFZP), income from qualifying activities with qualifying customers may be taxed at 0%.

-• Sales to UAE mainland customers are usually not qualifying income under the QFZP framework.
+- Sales to UAE mainland customers are typically not qualifying income under the QFZP framework.
 This income is taxed at 9%.

-Build that separation into your chart of accounts from day one.
-Rebuilding it later is expensive and messy.
+This separation must be built into your chart of accounts from day one.
+Rebuilding it later is costly and easy to get wrong.

 Who handles e-commerce accounting in UAE?

-Most UAE e-commerce sellers outsource accounting to a firm with experience in marketplace reconciliation, UAE VAT for digital and physical goods, and multi-currency bookkeeping.
-A general bookkeeping service that only handles standard invoice accounting is usually not a good fit without e-commerce experience.
+Most UAE e-commerce sellers outsource accounting to a firm that has experience with marketplace reconciliation, UAE VAT for digital and physical goods, and multi-currency bookkeeping.
+A general bookkeeping service that only handles standard invoice accounting is not a good fit for marketplace accounts unless it has specific e-commerce experience.

-For accountants in Dubai with e-commerce experience, covering Amazon and Noon settlement reconciliation, VAT filing for marketplace sellers, inventory valuation, and CT records, DASA Consulting works with UAE e-commerce businesses across all structures and platforms.
+DASA Consulting’s accountants in Dubai specialise in e-commerce, covering Amazon and Noon settlement reconciliation, VAT filing for marketplace sellers, inventory valuation, and CT records across all structures and platforms.

 Frequently asked questions